 - the online application, which includes two short answer questions and one 300-word essay

-The cost of the College Leaders Program 2013 program is $1,800, which covers all instructional materials, events, room, board, meals, and any related travel costs (field trips).
-The CLP will take place from Saturday, June 1 to Saturday, June 15.
+The cost of the 2014 College Leaders Program is $1,800, which covers all instructional materials, events, room, board, meals, and any related travel costs (field trips).
+The CLP will take place from Saturday, June 14 to Saturday, June 28.

 If you would like to refer a candidate to our College Leaders Program, please visit our referrals page.
 Information provided will only be used to contact potential candidates about applying for our program.

 Scholarships for program tuition are available.
 Potential applicants are strongly urged to apply regardless of financial concerns.
 Click here to learn more about available scholarships and financial aid.